Know Your Inspector

 Pam loves making the “science of the house” user friendly for her clients, and with a passion for hands on applications, enjoys introducing clients to the major components of their home and how they work; and brings to her business philosophy a strong desire to improve the health, safety and energy efficiency of housing in Canada.

-Pam is civic minded and currently serves as a Municipal Councillor in the Township of Minden Hills.
+Pam is civic minded and currently serving her second term as a Municipal Councillor in the Township of Minden Hills.
 She has sat on many Boards of Directors, organizations and task forces including RoofTops Canada, U.N affiliated Habitat International Coalition, the local YWCA, Haliburton County Home Builders Association, International Women and Shelter Group, WoPHE, National Action Committee on the Status of Women Housing Committee and Centre for Equal Rights to Accommodations.

 With a diverse background, Pam stays grounded in what she enjoys best, meeting new clients and teaching them about the health, safety and energy efficiency of their home.